Home » Cryptocurrency Trading Guide

 2. Create a trading plan: Trading without a plan is like sailing without a compass.
 Create a trading plan with all your trading criteria and risk management.
 It will help you to avoid overtrading and manage your risk accordingly.

 3. Register with a reliable exchange: Now that you have everything set, you will need to open an account with an exchange and fund it to get started with your first trade.
+Make sure to do your research and pick a reliable and properly regulated exchange platform.

 4. Buy your first crypto: It’s now time to place your first trade.
 Select your preferred cryptocurrency and start trading.
+If you have no funds in your account, you can often use a fiat method to instantly purchase the cryptocurrency you prefer to hold or trade.

 Conclusion